zoercai/zoercai.github.io/_posts/2016-09-05-measure-life.md

 If you have found an outlet in your career that provides both the requisite hygiene factors and motivators, then a deliberate approach makes sense.
 Your aspirations should be clear, and you know from your present experience that they are worth striving for.
 Rather than worrying about adjusting to unexpected opportunities, your frame of mind should be focused on how best to achieve the goals you have deliberately set.

-But if you haven’t reached the pint of finding a career that does this for you, then like a new company finding its way, you need to be emergent.
+But if you haven’t reached the point of finding a career that does this for you, then like a new company finding its way, you need to be emergent.
 This is another way of saying that if you are in these circumstances, experiment in life.
 As you learn from each experience, adjust.
 Then iterate quick.
 Keep going through this process until your strategy begins to click.

 ### How do you know if an emergent strategy is worth pursuing?

 When a promising new idea emerges, financial projection should, of course, be made.
 But instead of pretending these are accurate, acknowledge that at this point, they are really rough.

 Instead, ask the project teams to compile a list of all the assumptions that have been made in those initial projections.
-Then ask them: “Which of these assumptions need to prove true in order fro us to realistically expect that these numbers will materailze?”
+Then ask them: “Which of these assumptions need to prove true in order for us to realistically expect that these numbers will materailze?”
 Rank the assumptions from most important and least certain, to least important and most certain.

 Similarly, before you take a job, carefully list what things others are going to need to do or to deliver in order for you to successfully achieve what you hope to do.
 Ask yourself, “what are the assumptions that have to prove true in order for me to be able to succeed in this assignment?”
 List them.
 Are they within your control?